UK Minimum Wage Per Hour 2024: Latest Updates for Indian Students

 3. Industry-Specific Changes

-Due to operational obstacles, skill requirements, or working conditions, some sectors may necessitate differing wage norms.
-This method recognizes that not all work is equal and seeks to compensate for harder-to-fill or specialized positions.
+Some sectors may necessitate differing wage norms due to operational obstacles, skill requirements, or working conditions.
+This method recognises that not all work is equal and seeks to compensate for harder-to-fill or specialised positions.

-The government can promote industry growth and preserve workers’ rights by customizing the minimum wage for individual industries.
+The government can promote industry growth and preserve workers’ rights by customising the minimum wage for individual industries.

 What is Not Included in Minimum Wage per Hour in the UK?